Down goes Baylor: Top-ranked Bears lose to No. 10 WVU 89-68

 MORGANTOWN, W.Va.
+(AP) -- Baylor's euphoria over its ascent to the No. 1 ranking lasted just one day.

-(AP) -- Nathan Adrian broke out of a shooting slump with a career-high 22 points, and No. 10 West Virginia beat No. 1 Baylor 89-68 on Tuesday night in the Bears' first game as the top-ranked team in program history.
+Nathan Adrian broke out of a shooting slump with a career-high 22 points, and No. 10 West Virginia beat the sloppy Bears 89-68 on Tuesday night in the program's first game with the top ranking.

+Baylor defeated Iowa State and Oklahoma State last week by a combined six points at home to overtake Villanova for the No. 1 spot when the AP poll came out on Monday.

-Baylor (15-1, 3-1 Big 12) committed a season-high 29 turnovers - the school record is 31 - and never led in its second true road game of the season.
+Against West Virginia, Baylor (15-1, 3-1 Big 12) committed a season-high 29 turnovers - the school record is 31 - and never led in its second true road game of the season.
 The loss means No. 5 Gonzaga is the only remaining unbeaten team in Division I.

+''They just took us out of everything,'' Baylor coach Scott Drew said. ''We weren't overconfident.
+They just kicked our butt.''

 West Virginia (14-2, 3-1) started the second half with an 11-3 run and kept pouring it on, leading by as many as 26 points down the stretch.